vang37/FEM-The-Primeagen/README.md

-# DS Structures from FEM (The Primeagen)
+# DS/Algorithms from FEM (The Primeagen)

-These are the files created during the free FEM DS/Algoritms course.
+These are the files created during the free FEM DS/Algorithms course.